 - Tofu/Soy Foods

 Before the fight, boxers usually avoid the intake of sodium.
 When they cut weight, they stop the sodium intake entirely.
-Lesser the sodium, more will be the weight loss.
+Lesser the sodium, the more will be the weight loss.

-But a night before a fight, choose a meal that has significant amounts of sodium.
+But night before a fight, choose a meal that has significant amounts of sodium.
 Sodium helps to retain the water in your body.
 To rehydrate and recover from weight cut, add some sodium to your diet.

 - Baking Soda